jacquesfu/scrappy/README.md

 Scrappy MySQL Framework
 =======

 Scrappy was founded on the principle of consolidating development best practices and common data sources into a universal data set that can be leveraged for any application.
+It can be used simply as a starter database or as a complete database architecture and framework.

 It is designed to provide a base structure for developing back-end relational databases and systems.
 Scrappy is included with common lookup tables such as zip codes and helper functions that allow development teams to bootstrap new applications quickly and seamlessly.

 The core principles of Scrappy are built upon industry best practices for scalability, security, optimization, and most importantly consumption by disparate development teams.
 However, Scrappy is also designed to be customized and extended as needed.